mattdw/atompub/README.md

     410 Gone
     500 Internal Server Error

-This library doesn't care what status codes are used; if you return a Ring response map, it'll just be passed back to the client.
+This library doesn't care what status codes are used; if you return a Ring response map, it'll be used as the response to the client.

 ### General Use